muyun/dev.nllp/note-ra.md

 #### note

+##### 2021-05-28

+* TODO
+    - read the paper <legal bert>

+    - read Brendan Eich part from <coders at work>

+* SUMMARY

+    - exercise more, like getting up earlier, and running in the moring

 ##### 2021-05-27

 * TODO
     - setup and run the experiment on windows
+        + DONE with INFO

     - read the articles
+        + actually not, a bit tired

     - some programming
+        + Actually not, a bit tired

 * INFO
     - setup virtualenv on windows